badd-labs/badd-labs/lab4-2019/README.md

 Deploy and run the code of all previous tasks on our on-campus Blockchain.
 Include screenshots of the results in your report.
 You can use [[this tutorial](https://github.com/BlockchainLabSU/SUBlockchainLabs/blob/master/lab2/README_solc.md)] as a reference of how to deploy smart contracts on the on-campus Blockchain.

+Delieverable
+---

+- For all tasks, you should 1) submit your smart-contract code, and 2) show the screenshot of the program execution.